the-events-calendar/products-extensions/README.md

+# Note

+This repository is deprecated.

+For extensions for The Events Calendar products please visit [this repository](https://github.com/the-events-calendar/products-extensions).

+If you are looking for the most recent extension template, you can [find it here](https://github.com/mt-support/tribe-ext-extension-template).

 # Tribe Extensions

 Tribe Extensions are small plugins that add features to official Tribe plugins.
 They're designed to be installed and activated alongside the Tribe plugin that they extend.